grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 The rest of the day went as planned.
 The _Prospect_ moved slowly and silently through the deep, while the _Gnat_ ran just at the surface, its diesel emitting a long brown shit-string of exhaust into the clear ocean air.
 Shakes had to keep the throttle back on the _Gnat_ to keep pace with the much slower _Prospect_.
 At that slower speed, the _Gnat_ was not obtrusively loud, about the same as an average surface cargo ship.
 That was to their benefit because Authority enforcement craft were less likely to pursue a target that sounded like a cargo ship --- at least during the day --- since anything on the surface was likely to be moving with the full blessing of the Authority.

 Shakes shut down the _Gnat_'s diesel once every hour or so and checked in over the ship-to-ship.
 He had nothing to report but clear weather, modest swells, and open ocean.
 A white ball of sun pushed its way slowly across a flat white sky, and the two boats droned their way across the curve of the globe.
 The only thing that changed with the passing time was the sun's slow fall to the horizon.
-Shakes had the hatch of the _Gnat_ open and he watched the sun swell up all orange and bloated as it bounced on the perfectly flat table-top off in the west, like it was going to expel a flatulent burst of world-ending fire over the surface of the planet before it was snuffed out by the force of night pressing down on it.
+Shakes had the hatch of the _Gnat_ open and he watched the sun bloat up until it was all orange as it bounced on the perfectly flat table-top off in the west, like it was going to expel a flatulent burst of world-ending fire over the surface of the planet before it was snuffed out by the force of night pressing down on it.

 [//]: # (night 2, run to Stilt City)

 The dark spread slowly from behind, catching up to and overtaking the _Gnat_.
 When it did, Percy raised the _Prospect_ to the surface and began night crew rotations, with someone always on the radar and someone always in the lookout ring.
 A filet knife of a moon came up behind a thick, oppressive haze, its sharp points dulled as if they had been poked one too many times through a heavy fabric or leather.

 Shakes ran the _Gnat_ off at some distance for the first half of the night, and then dove and brought it under to mate with the _Prospect_.
 This dramatically slowed the _Prospect_'s speed, but Percy figured this was worth the trade-off of keeping Shakes alert and relatively sane during the day by giving him a chance to sleep while they kept moving.
-He came on board and ate a couple of large bowls of a hot brown soup Gregory had left simmering on the range, accompanied by thick slices of a stale and grainy bread which Shakes would cover in butter and soak in the soup until each bite softened.
+He came on board and ate a couple of large bowls of a hot watery-brown soup Gregory had left simmering on the range, accompanied by thick slices of a stale and grainy black bread which Shakes would cover in butter and soak in the soup until each bite softened.
 He slept for a few hours in one of the _Prospect_'s padded racks.
 As the sky lightened in the east, Percy woke him and told him it was time to get the _Gnat_ off.

 [//]: # (----- invisible character break)